Bible Studies & Faith Enrichment Programs

 Se ofrecerá un estudio biblico durante el otoño, dependiendo en el interés de la comunidad hispana y también de la disponibilidad de el presentador.

 Singles Serving Christ is one of our newest ministries at St. Brigid.
 We are looking for Singles, 25 to 55 in age, who would like to grow in faith with like-minded individuals for spiritual gatherings and exciting outings.
 This is not a group for dating.
 It is a group for singles who want to serve Christ through ministry, service, and also plan some social gatherings.
-Meetings are being held on the 1st & 3rd Mondays of each month from 7:00 pm to 9:00 pm in the Deacon Paul Heye Room (McKenna Bldg., Rooms 201/202).
-For more information being a part of Singles Serving Christ, please contact Carmina Reyes at 210-685-4186 or Rose Mary Hernandez at 210-317-9165.
+Meetings are being held on the 1st Monday of each month from 7:00 pm to 9:00 pm in the Deacon Paul Heye Room (McKenna Bldg., Rooms 201/202).
+For more information being a part of Singles Serving Christ, please contact Rose Mary Hernandez (210-317-9165) or Joseph Trevino (210-867-6800).

 Small Christian Communities